 When your on-premises servers are attacked externally, you can take steps to protect yourself from subsequent attacks from that culprit.
 With Office 365, instead of simply reacting to individual attacks, you will gain the benefit of intelligence gathered from threats against other customers within the service as well.
 An attack launched against any organization in Office 365 can functionally inoculate everyone else.

 It is simple, and can easily detect anomalies

 When the cloud first came out, they were mostly based on the same on-premises products that you always used—except they were deployed and managed on servers owned by the provider.
-Today, cloud services have changed to dramatically simplify configuration options, server roles and management complexity.
-This simplification gives services the ability to consolidate how they protect, detect and respond to threats.
-Since software is the main source of interaction, illicit activity by cybercriminals is easier to identify.
+Today, cloud services have changed to dramatically simplify configuration options, server roles, and management complexity.
+This simplification gives services the ability to consolidate how they protect, detect, and respond to threats.
+Since the software is the main source of interaction, illicit activity by cybercriminals is easier to identify.

 Office 365 innovates regularly

 Office 365 security teams face two key pressures when building security capabilities: Every feature breaks at some scale, and every customer brings a particular set of concerns and requirements.
 Microsoft finds that a robust set of well-designed and implemented capabilities may address most customer concerns, but the growth of the cloud service constantly challenges the design.
 These factors challenge Office 365 to innovate on a regular basis.

 There is a lesser chance of breaches